 He specializes in off-beat travel in Africa, India and the Middle East, with occasional forays into more comfortable climes to mollify his beleaguered partner Lucy (overdue compensation for all the years of bush-taxis and nights spent sleeping on benches).

 In more recent years, he has also written extensively about UK politics, nature, and his home city of London.
 He has done one public talk - in front of his daughter's Year 3 class.
-It went really well.
+He told them about an Arctic explorer who dug his way out of an ice-cave with a chisel hewn from his own frozen faeces and they were rapt!

 Favourite bolt-holes on this ever-shrinking planet include India's Garhwal Himalayas, the Croatian island of Vis, and his mum's luxuriant London garden.
 Between assignments, Henry lives in West Norwood, South London, with Lucy and their children Lily and Ben.